laurentperrinet/Perrinet20PredictiveProcessing/README.md

 implementing complex visual processes.
 However, the three different anatomical scales that we have highlighted above (feed-forward, lateral, feedback) seem to be tightly coupled and can difficulty be modeled separately.
+More generally, this is also true for the scales that we have defined, from the macroscopic, to the mesoscopic and microscopic.
-As such, it is highly difficult to produce models which are simple enough to be useful for our understanding of the underlying processing [@Brette19].
-For instance, all the models that we have presented here are pre-connected, that is, that we have fixed the hyper parameters controlling the interconnection of neurons.
+As such, it is highly difficult to produce models which are simple enough to be useful for our understanding of the underlying processing [@Varoquaux19; @Brette19].
+For instance, after deducing them from optimization principles, all the models that we have presented here are
+pre-connected: The hyper-parameters controlling the interconnection of neurons are fixed.
 Though we have provided with simulations showing the role of these hyper-parameters, it seems necessary for a better understanding to further explore their relative effects.

 Indeed, a normative theory for predictive processing should not only provide a possible solution (one given model with one set of hyper